davideddr/react-native-hook-form-builder/README.md

 ### `formConfig (required)`

-JSON file with form configuration from a static file or via API.
+JSON file for form configuration retrieved by a static file or via API.

 ### `onSubmit (required)`

-This function is called when submit the form.
+This function is called when submited the form.

 ### `mode`

-Event to trigger the submit of the form.
+Event to trigger form submit.
 Possible values are:

 - `"onSubmit"`